Tim Kewin: Wound Treatment

 Unlike when he was in the Navy, Tim discovered he was claustrophobic.
 “The Henry Ford Allegiance Hyperbaric Center’s chamber is much bigger and more comfortable that the one I used in the Navy, but somehow my age made it harder for me this time.”

 Despite this discomfort, Tim stuck it out for four months of HBOT treatment and was able to completely heal his foot.
 “I did get used to it, and seeing my foot improve helped.
 The comfortable seats and the company of the other patients made the time go by faster,” he said.

-Tim also praised the Henry Ford Allegiance Hyperbaric Center staff and its leader Bindesh Patel, MD.
+Tim also praised the Henry Ford Allegiance Hyperbaric Center staff and leaders.
 “I can’t say enough good things about their professionalism and compassion.
-Dr. Patel is very concerned and is always on top of what’s going on,” he said.
+They were very concerned and always on top of what’s going on,” he said.
 “The whole team is really knowledgeable—and fun.”

 Tim added that he is grateful to the Wound Care staff and Dr. Tien, as well.
 “Getting me where I am today was definitely a group effort,” he said.
 "They all took very good care of me.”